jordw/heftydb/README.md

 *"You put your data in it."*

-HeftyDB is a sorted key-value library for the JVM.
+HeftyDB is a persistent, sorted, key-value library for the JVM.
 It was designed with the following goals in mind:

 1. Be as fast and memory efficient as is feasible on the JVM.
 2. Provide a stable base on which to build new and interesting distributed storage systems.